-Actively managed funds, in contrast, are more expensive, with expense ratios between 0.5% and 0.75%.
+In contrast, actively managed funds such as mutual funds are more expensive, with expense ratios (the cost against the amount invested) between 0.5% and 0.75%.
 This is because an investor is paying for an experienced fund manager and their research team to uncover stocks they believe will rise.

 The annual management fee can exert a significant drag on your investments over time.
 The difference between a £10,000 investment growing at 5% per year and 4.5% per year over 25 years is £34,813 versus £30,737.
 That said, a good fund manager can deliver many multiples of their fees.
 As such, if an investor finds a good one, it can be well worth the extra cost.

-ETFs are traded on the stock market like a normal share.
+ETFs are traded on the stock market like company shares.
 They can be bought or sold at any time during trading hours.
 You pay a brokerage fee for buying and selling, plus an ongoing annual management fee.
-For the largest and most liquid ETFs, this is usually around 0.1%, but may be higher for more specialist options.
-There will also be a “bid” price (the price to sell the ETF) and an “ask” price (the price to buy the ETF).
-In large ETFs, this will be minimal, but there can be a wider gap for smaller funds.

 For mutual funds, you buy and sell through an investment platform.
-You pay an annual management fee, usually between 0.5% and 0.75% depending on the fund and its approach.
 When the holding is sold, it may take three or four days and, if the market moves in the interim, the price may be notably different.

 There are great ETFs and great mutual funds and the right choice will be highly personal.
 There will be times in the market when one does better over the other.
 Equally, the right option may be a blend of the two.
 There are strong views on both sides, but there is no right or wrong answer.